vinh2155/building_die/README.md

 Other rules, I can't go below step 0 and there's a 0,1% chance that I will fall down the stairs every time I move.
 I will therefore have to restart at step 0 again.
 <br>
 ## THE GOAL
 I think that after 500 throws, I will be above step 60.
-What are the probability that I am right ?
+What are the probabilities that I am right ?

 I will write a program to answer this question.
 It will get me familiar with the library NumPy as well as matplotlib.pyplot